confluentinc/csid-jms-bridge/observability/readme.md

 And make sure the `jmx-prometheus-javaagent/*` library if copied to `/usr/share/java/`

+Mappings from JMX beans to Prometheus counters are in `observability/docker-examples/jms-bridge/image/docker/etc/jmx-prometheus-config.yml`.

 TODO: explain how to enable outside of docker

 ## Examples